 The accessories ended up mattering more than I expected.
 A Bluetooth keyboard and an inexpensive $20 case with a built-in stand made it stable for longer desk sessions.
 The setup is still simple, but it now covers the basics without friction.

 The Apple Pencil Pro also worked better than expected for her.
-Compared with an e-reader stylus, writing feels smoother and more responsive, and the higher refresh rate reduces the slight lag she notices during note-taking.
-On paper that difference sounds minor, but in daily use it makes handwriting feel more natural.
+Compared with an e-reader stylus, writing feels smoother and more responsive.
+I do not want to over-explain that as a spec-sheet difference; in daily use, it simply makes handwriting feel more natural.

 For her current workflow, the iPad Air covers the core tasks: reading, annotating, writing, joining calls, and light remote workflows.
 The key trade-off is that it is not trying to be a local development machine, and that boundary is what makes it practical day to day.
-By being explicit about scope, we avoided overbuying and ended up with a tool she uses every day.
+It kept us from buying more device than the workflow needed.

-Right now, she sees it as a decent laptop replacement for the work she actually does.
-That still feels like the right test to me: not whether an iPad can replace every laptop, but whether it covers most of your day without adding friction.
+Right now, she sees it as a good fit for the work she does.
+That still feels like the right test to me: not whether an iPad can replace every laptop, but whether it covers most of the day without adding friction.

 Get new posts by email